Nikon D3000 vs D3400

 - More modern: Reflects 7 years of technical progress since the D3000 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D3400 is the clear winner of the contest (16 : 2 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3400 is the clear winner of the contest (18 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D3000 and the D3400 in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the D3000 and the D3400 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Nikon D3000 vs D3400